Technigo/project-redux-quiz-old/ProjectLog.md

 - Changed the wrong/right answer: from alert to emoji beside the option
 - Expanded the clickable space for the options (now not only the radiobullets, but also the option text)
 - Solved a merge conflict
+- Netlify link!

+Thurs 23.00 27/10/2022 (Kartika & Maria)

+- MEDIA QUERYYYYY
+- Changed folder names so it looked more similar to each other
+- Icon hippo 😎
+- Please check if there is anything else we need to do